SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    because you can't be sure that a subclass will definitely provide the constructor – see doug's notes from r14175 for more info

-..
-TODO: mention that initializers can be marked with the @required attribute

-..
-TODO: update this chapter once initializers switch over to the unified function syntax

 .. _Initialization_Initializers:

 Initializers